 Boys' Shorts: Khaki walking shorts are a uniform option throughout the school year.
 Acceptable fabrics for the shorts are cotton, polyester, or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Shorts must be worn with a solid-colored black or dark brown dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
-Shorts should extend to just above the knee.
+Shorts should extend to just above the knee and should not be rolled up.